About dqd

 When I consider my conversations with RMTs, and the social media chatter I peruse, I conclude there are large gaps in knowledge transfer and apprenticeship in our profession.
 Gaps include understanding the efficacy of massage therapy and accessing the available research[viii]; business acumen in operations, marketing and administration[ix]; an understanding of contracts and working agreements[x]; proper body mechanics and delivery of care design that preserves the practitioner’s body[xi]; the history and scope of our profession; communication, setting boundaries and managing confrontive or predatory behaviour[xii] in clients.

 I regularly perceive RMTs in social media asking questions that should be tacit knowledge, included in their initial education and training.
-Our profession requires constructive ways to assist massage therapists in properly acquiring and understanding the available knowledge within the profession and mentoring them in the maturation of their practical and operational skills.
-With only 4% of RMTs in the total Ontario population in the cohort of 25 years of practice or more, RMTs also require support in building longevity into practice[xiii].
+Our profession requires constructive ways to assist massage therapists in properly acquiring and understanding the available knowledge within the profession, and mentoring them in the maturation of their practical and operational skills.[xiii]
+With only 4% of Ontario RMTs in cohort of 25 years of practice or more, RMTs require support in building longevity into practice[xiv].
 We can float all boats with the same tide, and raise the excellence in practice for all RMTs, if applied properly.

-Regulation – Before the Regulated Health Professions Act (RHPA) of 1991, massage therapy was regulated under the Drugless Practitioner’s Act of 1935.[xiv]
+Regulation – Before the Regulated Health Professions Act (RHPA) of 1991, massage therapy was regulated under the Drugless Practitioner’s Act of 1935.[xv]
 Following the RHPA was the Massage Therapy Act (1994), Health Care Consent Act, Personal Health Information Protection Act (PHIPA), and other regulations and Standards RMTs must abide by.
 Regulation serves to protect the public by holding RMTs accountable, demanding a high level of ethical fortitude.

 Yet despite favourable support, regulation has been slow to progress across the country.
 Ontario led regulation with the Massage Therapy Act in 1994, and British Columbia followed in 1995.
 It took another 8 years to regulate Newfoundland/Labrador, and another 11 years after that for New Brunswick.
 Prince Edward Island (PEI) became regulated in 2019, so all in all our profession has taken 25 years – a ¼ century! – to regulate just 5 provinces.